janirefdez/BiometricsAuthentication/README.md

  <img width="250" alt="image" src="https://user-images.githubusercontent.com/20024632/161522864-290b42cd-b38f-4b5c-9052-769a8ce6681d.png">

 ## Notes
-Prompt's description can be modified `setDescription("New Description")`
+- Prompt's description can be modified `setDescription("New Description")`
+  - In this case it has not been modified, so in the screenshots you can see that the description is in another language.
+The description is set to the default value and is set to the language of the device.

 ```
 BiometricPrompt.PromptInfo.Builder().apply {
             setTitle(activity.getString(R.string.prompt_info_title))